justkd/KDTranslator/README.md

 translator.setOutputLanguage('english')
 ```

 Current options and translation count can be queried, and the stored translations can be cleared.
+You can also access available language codes for reference.
 ```
 const options = translator.options()
 const count = translator.count()
 translator.clear()
+console.log(KDTranslator.languageCodes)
 ```